Background pattern

 • increased appetite,

-• exalted mood,
+• elated mood,

-• hearing, seeing or feeling things that are not there, severe mental disorder (psychosis),
+• hearing, seeing, or feeling things that are not there, severe mental disorder (psychosis),

 • restlessness, hyperactivity,

-• slow thinking, decreased state of vigilance or alertness,
+• slow thinking, decreased alertness or vigilance,

 • slow or reduced body movements, abnormal or repetitive involuntary muscle movements,

-• syncope,
+• fainting,

-• anomalous or altered sense of touch; altered touch,
+• abnormal sense of touch; altered touch,

-• altered, distorted or absent sense of smell,
+• altered, distorted, or absent sense of smell,

 • decreased or lost hearing, hearing loss in one ear,